 Similarly, and following the criteria of good regulatory practices and transparency, the evolution of tariffs of local networks and LNG facilities by the end of the regulatory period are also included in the Report.
-For this purpose, as set out below in the report, the evolution of the allowed revenues for regasification activity have been estimated considering the methodology of Circular 9/2019 of 12 December, while the allowed revenues for distribution activity have been estimated in accordance with the Circular Proposal establishing the methodology for the allowed revenues of the regulated activity of distribution of natural gas.
+For this purpose, as set out below in the report, the evolution of the allowed revenues for regasification activity have been estimated considering the methodology of Circular 9/2019 of 12 December, while the allowed revenues for distribution activity have been estimated in accordance with the Circular 4/2020, of March 31, of the National

+Markets and Competition Commission establishing the methodology for the allowed revenues of the regulated activity of distribution of natural gas.